Skip to main content

 Written by our engineers, TechVentiX is a blog series in which we’ll dive deeper into the technology of application distribution and management.

-Benefits of using App-V
+Benefits of using App-V and MSIX

 Abstracting applications from the underlying operating system allows for real-time changes, easy updates and rollbacks, prevents application conflicts and pollution of your machines.